5cover/psdc/docs/Scratch.md

 ## Switch case blocks

 If a variable is declared inside a switch case or if the related configuration says to, enclose it in an anonymous block.
 This is a both a way to avoid namespace pollution in other cases and a style preference.

-## Binary logical operators

-XOR, NOT, AND, OR - make them apply on integers as well.

-And reals to??
-Maybe.